Pan Am Flight Academy: History

+In 2025, Pan Am was purchased by Acorn Capital Management.

 Aviation school

 The flight academy, headquartered in Miami, trains pilots and aviation professionals from around the world.
 In 2017 Pan Am International Flight Academy trained over 5,000 individuals.
-Core training programs include pilot training, airline crew training, type rating training, ATP-CTP, aircraft maintenance training, flight attendant or cabin crew training, dispatchers, air traffic control, and career pilot academy or ab initio training at their location in Kissimmee.
+Core training programs include pilot training, airline crew training, type rating training, ATP-CTP, and, flight attendant or cabin crew training.

-The academy has training centers located throughout the United States and access to many centers around the world.
-The company, along with its licensed partners, has more than 200 aviation training programs and is certified to train pilots under major international authorities including: the Federal Aviation Administration, the European Aviation Safety Agency, the Civil Aviation Administration of China, the Civil Aviation Authority of the Philippines, the Civil Aviation Authority, the Directorate General of Civil Aviation and others.
+Pan Am Flight Academy has training centers in Miami and Hialeah, FL.
+The company is approved to train pilots by the FAA Federal Aviation Administration.

-It currently owns and operates more than 70 simulators and trains on the Boeing 707, Boeing 737, Boeing 747-200/400, Boeing 767, Boeing 777, Airbus A320 family, and Saab 340.
+Pan Am currently owns and operates more than 30 simulators and Flight Training devices and provides type-specific training for the Boeing 737 Classic, Boeing 737 Next Generation, Boeing 747-400, Boeing 767, Boeing 777, Airbus A320 family, and the Saab 340.

+In April 2023, the Pan Am Flight Academy acquired a B737 MAX-8 simulator.
+This new simulator features the latest in technology and equipped with an L3 Harris RealitySeven technology.